Can we establish some ground rules before we start?

 I remember one Christmas when Santa delivered a Stylophone.
 This little ‘musical’ instrument was a miniature keyboard operated by a stylus.
 It had a short shelf life, though I gather it’s recently being relaunched for some reason, though, to be fair, Amazing Grace sounded good on it.

 It is probably best remembered by Old Gits as the toy promoted by Rolf Harris.
-YouTube footage of him surrounded by kids while playing the thing is frankly creepy and disturbing.
+Now, viewing YouTube footage of him surrounded by kids while playing the thing is frankly creepy and disturbing.
 Let’s move on…..

 At some point during this tumultuous decade I became a father.
 The focus switched from receiving to giving.
 Though, it has to be said, the eighties were a pretty lame decade for toys.
 Actually, it was pretty lame all round to be fair.